Skip to main content

 Collective Management Organisations

 CMOs are typically mandated collect and distribute renumerations, royalties and other payments, both inside and outside of the country in which they are based.
-They will, therefore, license the use of musical works and sound recordings they administer and collect data and fees from .
+They will, therefore, license the use of musical works and sound recordings they administer and collect In the context of music, it is used to describe the use of a musical work or sound recording, for example, the type and number of streams or radio plays. data and fees from The person or entity that obtains a license to use copyrighted material, such as a musical work or sound recording..

 Explore licensing further in our Licensing topic.

 To do their job, CMOs will manage and exchange metadata with licensees and other CMOs so that creators and other rights holders can receive payments they are entitled to when their musical works and sound recordings are used.
-However, CMOs are reliant on the metadata from record labels, music publishers, songwriters, and performers in order to and payments fairly and accurately.
+However, CMOs are reliant on the metadata from record labels, music publishers, songwriters, and performers in order to To manage music-related rights and royalties on behalf of rights holders.
+The controls creators or rights holders have over what they have created or produced and over their identity and image. and payments fairly and accurately.

 If you’re an independent creator without a music publisher or record label, then this will be your responsibility.
 Your CMO will provide the necessary tools and information for you to provide the correct metadata when you register musical works and sound recordings.